deansher/morphics/README.md

 Verify that the charter's top-level formation implements the expected mission.

-Verify that the charter's top-level data resources conform to the formation's data resource spec.
+Verify that the charter's top-level resources conform to the formation's resource spec.
+This indirectly includes validating subordinate charters.

-Verify that the charter specifies exactly the subteam roles in the formation's role definitions.

-Recursively validate each subteam charter.

 ### Assembling a Team from a Charter